ionic bonding image header

 Example 2- Magnesium Chloride

 Magnesium is an alkaline earth metal in group 2 of the periodic table, its electron arrangement is 2,8,2.
-This means that a magnesium atom will need to lose 2 electrons to achieve a full outer electron shell.
+This means that a magnesium atom will need to lose 2 electrons when it reacts to achieve a full outer electron shell.
 Chlorine as above is a halogen in group 7; its electron arrangement is 2,8,7 therefore chlorine only needs to gain one electron.
-Looks like we have a problem!
-Magnesium atoms need to lose 2 electrons but chlorine only needs to gain 1 electron.
+Looks like we may have a bit of a problem!
+Magnesium atoms need to lose 2 electrons but chlorine atoms only need to gain 1 electron.
 The solution is simple; each magnesium reacts with 2 chlorine atoms with each chlorine atom accepting one electron from the magnesium.
 This is shown in the diagram below:

 Dot and cross diagram for magnesium chloride formation.